First Families of Virginia: Organizing the FFV

 In 1887, following the Reconstruction era after the Civil War, Virginia Governor Wyndham Robertson wrote the first history of Pocahontas and her descendants, delineating the ancestry of FFV families including the Bollings, Clements, Whittles, Blands, Skipwiths, Flemings, Catletts, Gays, Jordans, Randolphs, Tazewells, and many others.
 Excluded from this history were 'natural children', mixed-race descendants of unions with slaves.

-Families often used surnames as given names, as in the "Johns" of Johns Hopkins University.
-A mother's maiden name might be used as a "middle name", to document that part of the person's ancestry.
+Families often used surnames as given names, as in the "Johns" of Johns Hopkins University, or where a surname might die out because the last holder only had daughters, Cole Digges was the grandson of William Cole.
+A mother's maiden name might also be used as a middle name, to document that part of the person's ancestry; or even middle and first as is the case with John Tayloe Lomax, John Tayloe Washington, and John Tayloe Corbin.
 For example, Lt.
 Col. Powhatan Bolling Whittle of the 38th Virginia Infantry, Confederate States Army was an uncle of Matoaka Whittle Sims.

 In 1907, the Jamestown Exposition was held near Norfolk to celebrate the tricentennial of the arrival of the first English colonists and the founding of Jamestown.
 Preservation Virginia, formerly known as the Association for the Preservation of Virginia Antiquities, was founded in Williamsburg in 1889 to memorialize Virginia history.
 In the 20th century, Preservation Virginia emphasized patriotism by highlighting the Founding Fathers that hailed from Virginia.

+To commemorate the 350th anniversary of the first settlement at Jamestown, the Order of First Families of Virginia published genealogies compiled by F.A.S.G.
+Annie Lash Jester and Martha Woodroff Hiden in 1956.
+The same pair published a second addition in 1964 (also during Virginia's Massive Resistance crisis).
+The third edition was compiled and edited by Virginia M. Meyer (1974-1981) and John Federick Dorman (1981-1987).
+The fourth and current edition, in three volumes published between 2004 (vol.1) and 2007 (vol.3)by Baltimore's Genealogical Publishing Company in collaboration with the Order of First Families of Virginia.